gritty/en/README.md

 "en" can only return engineering notation for values between yocto (1.0e-24) and yotta(1.0e24), e.g., 0.000,000,000,000,000,000,000,001 through 1,000,000,000,000,000,000,000,000

-en.FtoEn() rounds the return value to three digits.
+en.FtoEn() rounds the return value to three significant digits.